NhoxxKienn/CER-PEX/README.md

 Practical Exercise 2: Implementing the Computations of various Integration methods, in order to compare the effects and qualities of each method on our Simulation.

 Practical Exercise 3: Implementing the PID-Controller, in order to account the effect of external errors like gravity and frictions.

+The exercise was implemented using the language Python together with the Library NumPy.